argonne-lcf/AR2023/04_expertise-and-resources/staff-news.md

 # ALCF-SWIFT Collaboration Recognized with Argonne Delivering Impact Award

 As part of Argonne National Laboratory's 2023 Commercialization Excellence Awards, ALCF researchers Venkatram Vishwanath, Michael Papka, William Allcock, and Filippo Simini were recognized with a Delivering Impact Award for their collaboration with SWIFT, a global provider of financial messaging services.
 The collaborative effort leveraged ALCF’s supercomputing and AI resources to explore SWIFT’s synthetic transactional data streams and identify patterns, including any anomalous activity.
 The pattern-detection methods developed by the ALCF team provided SWIFT with the capabilities to respond to anomalies more rapidly, thereby strengthening financial infrastructure.

-{% include media-img.html
-   source= "Balin-award.jpg"
-   caption= "ALCF's Riccardo Balin (left) received a Postdoctoral Performance Award from Argonne Director Paul Kearns."
-%}

-# Balin Receives Argonne Postdoctoral Performance Award

-Riccardo Balin, a postdoctoral researcher at the ALCF, received a Postdoctoral Performance Award at Argonne National Laboratory's Postdoctoral Research and Career Symposium in November.
-Balin was recognized for his innovative work in coupling high-fidelity aerodynamic flow simulations with machine learning to improve modeling capabilities for aerospace engineering.

-# Papka Named ACM Distinguished Member

-ALCF Director Michael Papka was named a 2023 Distinguished Member of the Association for Computing Machinery (ACM).
-Papka was recognized for his contributions in virtual reality, collaborative environments, scientific visualization, as well as research and operations in high-performance computing.

-# Papka Receives Distinguished Performance Award

-ALCF Director Michael Papka received the Distinguished Performance Award at the Argonne Board of Governors’ awards ceremony in September.
-Papka was recognized for his numerous exemplary contributions to Argonne, including his efforts to help build world-class scientific computing capabilities for open science.